-- Incised meanders - River terraces - Knick points - Rejuvenation gorges - 7. a) River basin: The entire system of the river including tributaries and Distributaries - Water shed: A boundary line separating neighbouring river basins.
-It's also called river divide. - c) Catchment area: the entire area from which the river draws its water. - d) river regime: this is the seasonal variation of the amount of water in the river channel or the variation of the quantity of water (discharge) passing down a stream. - 8. a) Inland delta is formed at any part of the river course before it reaches its mouth e.g Niger delta in Mali and Okavango delta in Botswana, while an alluvial fan is deposit composed of silt, sand, gravel and boulders found at a point where a river enters a plain from high land e.g. Ewaso Narok fan on river Ewaso Narok in Kenya, kilombero alluvial fan in Tanzania and lumu alluvial fan in Uganda. - b) Estuarine delta: develops at the mouth of a drowned river e.g Zambezi and volta river deltas
+- Incised meanders - River terraces - Knick points - Rejuvenation gorges - 7. a) River basin: The entire system of the river including tributaries and Distributaries - b) Water shed: A boundary line separating neighbouring river basins.
+It's also called river divide. - c) Catchment area: the entire area from which the river draws its water. - d) river regime: this is the seasonal variation of the amount of water in the river channel or the variation of the quantity of water (discharge) passing down a stream. - 8. a) Inland delta is formed at any part of the river course before it reaches its mouth e.g Niger delta in Mali and Okavango delta in Botswana, while an alluvial fan is deposit composed of silt, sand, gravel and boulders found at a point where a river enters a plain from high land e.g. Ewaso Narok fan on river Ewaso Narok in Kenya, kilombero alluvial fan in Tanzania and lumu alluvial fan in Uganda. - b) Estuarine delta: develops at the mouth of a drowned river e.g Zambezi and volta river deltas c) A bluff is a blunt, low embankment on the bank of the river as a result of recession of interlocking spurs due to lateral erosion.

-An estuary is a mouth of the river which drains its water in the ocean in one complete channel e.g. river Zaire in democratic republic of Congo e) River valley and river channel
+An estuary is a mouth of the river which drains its water in the ocean in one complete channel e.g. river Zaire in democratic republic of Congo d) Levees and river banks